KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_song_before_the_world.md

 and the one who sings.

-For the same Source that engraved Middle-earth into Tolkien’s soul engraved this book into yours.
+For the same Source that engraved Middle-earth into Tolkien’s soul engraved this book into mine.

 Both are part of the same Great Song.